Estate Planning Probate

 Probate proceedings and administrative proceedings are technical and raise a lot of different questions for someone administering the estate.
 For example, an executor would need advice on how and when to distribute assets and how to appropriately deal with creditors’ rights to estate assets.
 Moreover, there are certain legal notifications which must be published to creditors.

 Court documents would need to be obtained, such as Letters Testamentary or Letters of Administration.
-In addition, illiquid assets may be required to be sold to settle the estate due to lack of funds.
+In addition, illiquid assets may be required to be sold in order to settle the estate due to lack of funds.
 If you want to make an objection to the distributions, there are time factors involved in filing and objecting to claims against the estate.How Can I Avoid Probate?

 Proper Estate Planning can reduce or eliminate the need for a probate proceeding.
 However, this of course requires that you establish a plan before you pass away.
-There are a number of different ways to avoid probate, the most common is to establish a revocable trust.Why Ogden Law Firm, PC?
+There are a number of different ways to avoid probate, but the most common is to establish a revocable trust.Why Ogden Law Firm, PC?

-Ogden Law Firm, PC, has extensive experience in helping clients settle the estate quickly and efficiently, or in making claims in connection with a pending probate or administration.
+Ogden Law Firm, PC, has extensive experience in helping clients settle the estate quickly and efficiently, and in making claims in connection with a pending probate or administration.
 If you need the experience and assistance of a seasoned Modesto probate attorney, contact us.